ACCESS-NRI/access-hive.org.au/docs/model_evaluation/model_evaluation_on_gadi/model_evaluation_on_gadi_esmvaltool.md

 <i>ESMValTool</i> is provided through the `xp65` <i>access-med</i> conda environment deployed on <i>Gadi</i>.
 <br>
-ACCESS-NRI plans to routinely run benchmarks and comparisons of CMIP submissions for ACCESS models, as well as providing support to run <i>ESMValTool</i> recipes on Gadi.
+ACCESS-NRI plans to routinely run benchmarks and comparisons of CMIP submissions for ACCESS models, as well as providing support to run <i>ESMValTool</i> recipes on <i>Gadi</i>.

 ### Pre-requisites